vonacht/cd2-docs/docs/mutators.md

     "Max": 100
 }
 ```

+## DefenseProgress

+This mutator tracks the progress of a defense event such as a black box, refuel or uplink.
+It returns a float between [0, 1] starting at 0.3.

 ## Delta
 `Delta` can be used to detect a change in some other variable or mutator, and it is often used with `Accumulate`.